-Brushy Mountain Trail
+Brushy Mountain Trail Highlights

-The first mile on this hike to Brushy Mountain follows the Porters Creek Trail, which is actually an old gravel road along this stretch of trail.
+The first mile of this hike to Brushy Mountain follows the Porters Creek Trail, which is actually an old gravel road along this stretch of trail.
 The path meanders through a lush forest of moss covered trees and rocks as it follows along the banks of Porters Creek.
 If you have the opportunity to hike this trail during the spring you'll likely be treated to an awesome display of yellow trillium near the trailhead.

 Roughly two-thirds of a mile from the trailhead several old stone walls will appear on your right.
 These are remnants from the Elbert Cantrell farmstead, who settled in the Porters Creek community in the early 1900s.
 Also on your right, just past the stone walls, is the Ownby Cemetery, which also dates back to the early part of the 20th century.

 Roughly one mile from the trailhead, after crossing over a footbridge, hikers will reach a fork in the road.
 The spur trail on the right leads to an historic farm site.
-A short hike of roughly 250 yards will take you to the John Messer farm site, which includes a cantilevered barn that was built by John Whaley around 1875.
+A short hike of roughly 250 yards will lead you to the John Messer farm site, which includes a cantilevered barn that was built by John Whaley around 1875.
 There's also a cabin on this site that was built by the Smoky Mountain Hiking Club in the mid-1930s.
 Members of the club were permitted to use the cabin as an overnight facility until 1981.

 To continue your hike to Brushy Mountain simply retrace your steps, and then take a left at the fork.
 After walking another 100 feet or so you'll come to another trail junction.
 Veering to the left here will lead you to Fern Branch Falls.
 To continue towards your destination you should turn right onto the Brushy Mountain Trail at this junction.